Book direct through our official website for our exclusive offers and great value hotel deals in Cork.

-In the last 1300 years Spike island has been home to rioters and redcoats, captains and convicts, monks and monasteries and sinners and saints.
+In the last 1,300 years, Spike Island in cork has been home to rioters and redcoats, captains and convicts, monks and monasteries, and sinners & saints.

 The island was a site for holding prisoners back to Cromwell’s time but it was in at the height of the Great Famine in 1847 Spike Island became a full-scale prison.
 Life on the inside was grim, with those guilty of misconduct or branded dangerous offenders – often